 Once the calibration is complete, data should be reviewed by the user.
-Once the data has been accepted, a security jumper is set (if available) to set the meter into a "readonly" mode.
+Once the data has been accepted, the meter is usually put into a "read-only" mode (if specified by the customer).
 This security feature inhibits any accidental (or intentional) changes that might be made to the meter's metrology configurations.

 Shipping instructions should be provided to the calibration facility in order to ensure proper and timely delivery to the end location.
 The meter and its associated piping should be end capped and sealed such that no debris or dirt can enter the meter and/or meter tube internal section.
+If the meter will not be installed into the customer's system for several weeks or months, the user may want to consider protecting the inside of the meter/meter run.
+Filling and purging the meter run with nitrogen is an industry accepted method to insure no corrosion will take place inside the meter run.
+A recent study has shown other methods can be used to protect the inside of the meter run as well.
+[Ref.
+3]

 Once the meter is installed in the user's pipeline, a communications check should be performed.
 Ensure proper responses to the flow computer.
 A log file should be collected for your records.
-This data should be reviewed paying specific attention to individual transducer path data.
+This data should be reviewed paying specific attention to individual transducer path data as well as other USM diagnostics.
 If the meter is under flowing conditions, this log file should be compared to the meters baseline logs taken at the time of the flow calibration.
-Some users choose to take daily logs for the first week to add to the meter's baseline data to be collected while the meter is still typically in a new and clean condition.
+Some users choose to take daily logs for the first week to add to the meter's baseline fingerprint data.
+This allows for several sets of baseline data to be collected while the meter is still in a new and typically clean condition.
 Most users will then take monthly logs.
-These logs can then be trended with previous logs to ensure path ratios are remaining constant and that no anomalies have occurred with other log file data.
+These logs can then be trended with previous logs to ensure path ratios and other diagnostics are remaining constant and that no anomalies have occurred with other log file data.
 During the course of monitoring these data, differences may be noted.
 For example, a speed of sound difference may be observed.
-Often, this deviation from the trend may not be due to problems with the ultrasonic Frequently, the user may instead discover meter. problems with pressure or temperature measurement, or a problem with the gas chromatograph.
-If these instruments are checked and known to be in proper working condition, further investigation should be conducted by reviewing the meter's log files.
+Often, this deviation from the trend may not be due to problems with the ultrasonic meter.
+Frequently, the user may instead discover problems with temperature measurement, or a problem with the gas chromatograph.
+If these instruments are checked and known to be in proper working condition, further investigation should be conducted by reviewing the meter's diagnostic log files.
 Specific attention should be given to individual path speed of sound, gains, performance, and signal to noise ratios to name a few.
 If any of these differ from recent trends in the meter's performance, this may point to potential problems with the ultrasonic meter.
 Your company's ultrasonic measurement specialist and/or the meter manufacturer should be consulted if an abnormality is discovered.